ibbles/LearningProgramming/Git.md

 The `-f` (force) bit is required because normally `git branch` is used to create new branches, not modify existing branches.

+`git branch` cannot be used to move the current branch.
+For this you need `git reset`.

 ## Branch Commands

 ```shell